rnjefferies/gantt-slam/README.md

+# |-Gantt Slam-|
-# Gantt Slam - because building an app for your PhD annual review Gantt chart isn't really procrastination.
+...because building an app for your PhD annual review Gantt chart isn't procrastination.

 ## Build your own Gantt Chart with a simple shiny app.R